Golden Guernsey

 The Golden Guernsey is a rare breed of dairy goat from Guernsey in the Channel Islands, where it has been known for more than two hundred years.
+In 2024 it received a Royal title from King Charles III and is officially the Royal Golden Guernsey Goat.

+It is an endangered breed, with fewer than 2000 living animals.

 History

 Golden-coloured goats have been known in Guernsey for some two hundred years; the first documented reference is in a guide book published in 1826.
 In the nineteenth century these goats were known as "Golden Gessenay", Gessenay being the French name for the Swiss Saanen breed.

-During the Second World War when Guernsey was occupied, Miriam Milbourne risked her life to save a small herd of Golden Guernsey goats by hiding them for several years.

-In 1965 the Golden Guernsey was exported to Great Britain and the English Golden Guernsey Club, later to become the Golden Guernsey Goat Society, was formed.
+Much of the development of the breed is attributed to Miriam Milbourne, who started a herd at L'Ancresse in 1937 and was able to maintain it through the German occupation of the Channel Islands during the Second World War.
+From 1922 the goats were registered in the general herd-book of the Guernsey Goat Society; a separate register in the herd-book was created for them in 1965.

+From 1967 a small number were exported to England, where they were cross-bred with British goats to form the British Guernsey.

 The Golden Guernsey is an endangered breed: it was listed by the FAO as "endangered-maintained" in 2007.
 In 2019 the population numbers reported to DAD-IS were 1381 for the Golden Guernsey and 171 for the British Guernsey; both were listed as "at risk".
 In 2020 the Golden Guernsey was listed as "minority" on the goat watchlist of the Rare Breeds Survival Trust.

+On 16 July 2024, the breed was granted a Royal title by King Charles III, becoming formally known as the 'Royal Golden Guernsey Goat'.

 Characteristics

 As its name suggests, the goat is golden in colour, with hues ranging from pale blond to deep bronze.
 They are smaller and more fine-boned than other British milking goats, and there is great variety in coat length.
 The males are usually horned, with very splendid horns, very few do not have horns.
-Example, from one herd, Rayton Herd, from around 200 Golden Guernsey kids born not one has been polled, hornless, male or female.
-Their personalities have been described as "very docile, very friendly".

-The goat is efficient milking livestock for its relatively small size, producing an average yield of 3.16 kilograms of milk per day; this is less than most Swiss goats, but the milk's high butterfat and protein content (3.72% and 2.81%, respectively) Maiden milkers are common, the term refers to nannies that come into milk without being put into kid.
-The average for Rayton Herd, with 15 nannies, is 4 - 5 pints a day, to put the amount in day to day terms.
-That is for a nanny kept on pasture with some supplementary feed.
+The goats are easy to handle.

+At the time of their elevation to a royal title, Christopher Price, the chief executive of the Rare Breeds Survival Trust, noted that the goat breed contributes to environmental benefits because they are fussy eaters while they graze.